 If you are conducting human subjects research, you must complete all of the listed onboarding e-learning modules within the curricula.

 Experienced research staff who has experience in the foundational concepts of clinical research and have worked in the field for several years may choose the Opt Out option for onboarding.

 There are reference materials that you may choose to review at any time under the e-Learning section of the Office of Clinical Research website.

 How long will this take?

-If you feel that you have solid foundational knowledge of clinical research, please click here to schedule time for the opt out exam.
-Please note this is a one time only exam for which you have 1 hour to complete.
+If you feel that you have a solid foundational knowledge of clinical research, click here to request the OPT OUT Program to be assigned.
+Please note this is a one-time only exam for which you have one hour to complete.
 The program is required to be completed within a two week period.

 Do I have to take all of the eLearning-modules